sandrorzimmer/sisys_api/README.md

 1. Tag

 A tag can be used to categorize groups of info or to make easier looking for some kind of information.
-The user will choose if and how he will use it.
+Users will choose if and how they will use it.

-To create a tag is only necessary define the its name in a text field.
+To create a tag is only necessary define the its **name** in a text field.

+## API endpoints

+- sisys/profile

+- sisys/tag

+- sisys/info